U.S. flag

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.

-• Comprehensive genomic testing (which does not require the clinician to determine which gene[s] are likely involved) is another good option.
+Comprehensive genomic testing does not require the clinician to determine which genes is likely involved.
 Exome sequencing is most commonly used; genome sequencing is also possible.

 For an introduction to comprehensive genomic testing click here.
 More detailed information for clinicians ordering genomic testing can be found here.